Soro82/fantasy-football-quiz/README.md

 ![Results Area in mobile view](documentation/screenshots/mobile-result-area.png)

+### Features Left To Implement
+* A timer for the hard questions.
+* A leader board.

 [Back to Top](#fantasy-football-quiz)

 ## Responsiveness

 * The quiz was tested on mobile phone, tablet and desktop size screens and no issues were identified.
 * In the Features section you can see how it looks on mobile phone screen sizes.
-* On tablets and desktop screens sizes the border around the Welcome Area and the Question Area expands to a maximum width of 600 pixels.
+* On tablets and desktop screen sizes the border around the Welcome Area and the Question Area expands to a maximum width of 600 pixels.
 * The buttons in the Question Area are displayed in a column on mobile phone screens.
 * The buttons in the Question Area are displayed in a row on tablets and desktop screens.